1000 GIS Applications & Uses

 244. World Trade Center – Responding to terrorist attacks including real-time data delivery, victim tracking, facility and resource vulnerability, data availability, implementation, environmental exposure, and air monitoring (World Trade Center GIS Response)

 245. Georeferenced Video – Cataloging and retrieving full motion video using the ArcGIS Full Motion Video Add-In or Hexagon Geospatial GeoMedia Motion GeoVideo Analyst.

-246. Detecting IED – Monitoring disturbed surfaces one day to next to find Improvised Explosive Devices
+246. Detecting IED – Monitoring disturbed surfaces one day to the next to find Improvised Explosive Devices

 247. Logistics – Responding to military and security decisions with timely logistics and support.

-248. Camouflage Detection – Carrying out early reconnaissance missions during war using near-infrared.
+248. Camouflage Detection – Carrying out early reconnaissance missions during a war using near-infrared.

-249. Military Grid Reference System – Locating points on the Earth with from three parts – grid zone designator, square identifier and numerical location.
+249. Military Grid Reference System – Locating points on the Earth in three parts – grid zone designator, square identifier, and numerical locations.

 251. Shared Operations – Responding to disasters with quickness and reliability using a Common Operating Picture and cloud services (Cloud GIS for Disaster Monitoring)

 252. Chernobyl Exclusion Zone – Buffering a radius of 18.6 miles (30 km) which is now known as the Chernobyl Exclusion Zone.

 253. Landslide Vulnerability – Dodging landslides with relief maps and 3D analysis.